jameskelly33/milestone-project-1/testing.md

     * Click the **About** link to check it brings user to the about me page and **About** link is selected.
     * Click the **Contact** link to check it brings user to the contact page and **Contact** link is selected.
     * Click the **FAQ** link to check it brings user to the FAQ page **FAQ** link is selected.
-    * Click the **Download Lesson** link to check it successfully downloads a copy of the Free Lesson PDF.
+    * Click the  **Download** link to check it successfully downloads the Free Lesson PDF.
     * Check on mobile screen that nav bar collapses correctly into hamburger and all links work as above.

 2. Footer